MechanicalRock/mechanicalrock.github.io/_posts/2023-07-03-react-and-unity.md

 ## Lifecycle of Events

-1. Unity application is loaded
+1. Unity is loaded
-2. Unity application initialises Web View
+2. Unity initialises Web View
-3. Web View loads React application
+3. Web View loads React
-4. React application initialises
+4. React initialises
+5. React sets up `vuplex` event handlers
-5. React application sends `onLoad` event to Unity
+6. React sends `onLoad` event to Unity
-6. Unity application receives `onLoad` event from React
+7. Unity receives `onLoad` event from React
-7. Unity application sends `3dModelLoaded` event to React
+8. Unity sends `3dModelLoaded` event to React
-8. React application receives `3dModelLoaded` event from Unity ...
+9. React receives `3dModelLoaded` event from Unity
+...
-9. User interacts with React application, sending events to Unity
+10. User interacts with React, sending events to Unity
-10. Unity application receives events from React and updates the scene accordingly; and so on.
+11. Unity receives events from React and updates the scene accordingly; and so on.

 ***[TODO] Convert this to a flow diagram???***